-The carriage is moved backwards and forwards by a crank consisting of a Bush Wheel 6 fixed on a 2" Rod.
+The carriage is moved backwards and orwards by a crank consisting of a Bush Wheel 6 fixed on a 2" Rod.
 This Rod is journalled in the Flanged Plate and in the centre hole of a Double Angle Strip fixed across the interior of the base by the Bolt 2 and another in a similar position on the opposite side.
-A 1" Pulley on the 2" Rod is connected by a crossed belt of Cord to a further
+A 1" Pulley on the 2" Rod is connected by a crossed belt of Cord to a further 1" Pulley secured to the Crank Handle between the 54" Flexible Plates.

-A guard for the rotating blade is provided by two Curved Strips attached to a 5\frac{1}{2}" Strip 3.

-This Strip is fastened at one end to the Flanged Plate by a 2\frac{1}{2}" Strip and a Fishplate 7, and at its other end it is attached to a 2\frac{1}{2}" \times 2\frac{1}{2}" Flexible Plate bolted horizontally to the Flanged Plate.
+A guard for the rotating blade is provided by two Curved Strips attached to a 51⁄2" Strip 3.
+This Strip is fastened at one end to the Flanged Plate by a $2\frac{1}{2}$ " Strip and a Fishplate 7, and at its other end it is attached to a $2\frac{1}{2}$ " $\times 2\frac{1}{2}$ " Flexible Plate bolted horizontally to the Flanged Plate.